CSC207-2022F-UofT/course-project-Team-Stonks/README.md

-# Project Template

-This is a template repository for CSC 207 projects.
-This repository contains starter code for a gradle project.
-It also contains workflow documents that give instructions on how to manage your Github repository and how to use Github Projects for efficient collaboration.
+# Stock Market Simulation

+The Stockmarket Simulator is a program that allows a user to simulate the environment of stock investments.
+It allows a user to register an account and then have the options to buy/sell/watchlist a stock

 ## Checklist For Your Project
 - [ ] Verify the correct settings for your project repository